 Finally, it's here.
 I had no luck to get infamous 3458A affordable enough, so went to very familiar route, with

 Keithley.
-Like some say, it's sickness, others say it can't be enough DMMs, no matter how many one have.
+Like some say it can't be enough DMMs, no matter how many one have.

-As some members know, i'm Keithley addict in a way, and have few Model 2001 meters, which I violently abuse and
+As some members know, i'm Keithley addict in a way, and have few Model 2001 meters, which were violently abused and

 tear down to pieces on daily basis, covering journey in this thread at EEVBlog

 Welcome Model 2002 in it's beauty, probably smallest 8.5 digit meter on market.
 It's still current model, and

 officially avalable thru official manufacturer website